fgeorgatos/HPCBIOS/HPC_Baseline_Configuration.rst

   as opposed to wrestling with site-specific policies and procedures.

-  It is modeled after a similar effort taking place elsewhere among 6 HPC sites in the US and, in effect, it is an extension upon it:
+  It is modeled after a similar effort taking place elsewhere among 6 HPC sites in the US and, in effect, it is an extension upon it (notably Compliance Matrix):

   `HPC-BC <http://centers.hpc.mil/consolidated/bc/>`_.

-  The effort of this project keeps marching on helping users work more productively by updating existing policies to accommodate new needs, integrating new capabilities that must be consistent across the HPC enterprise, or just providing a sounding board for users experiencing difficulties with an HPC environment.
+  The effort of this project keeps marching on helping users work more productively by updating existing policies to accommodate emerging needs, integrating new capabilities that must be consistent across the HPC enterprise, or just providing a sounding board for users experiencing difficulties with an HPC environment.